Transmission of Hep C

 A small number of people have been infected with hepatitis C through unsterile tattooing, or body piercing procedures.
 Anyone considering a piercing or a tattoo should make sure that their tattoo artist or body-piercer applies infection-control procedures, which means using single-use disposable needles, dye tubs, surgical gloves, and so on.
 You have the right to ask the practitioner about their use of standard infection control procedures and their understanding of why these procedures are important.

 If you get a tattoo or piercing in a juvenile detention centre, prison or by a backyard operator, your chance of becoming infected with the hepatitis C virus is very high.
-The equipment is not sterile and has nearly always been used on other people before your turn.
+The equipment is not sterile and has probably been used on other people before your turn.
 Don’t get a tattoo or piercing in these settings.

 Research shows that the risk of transmission to a baby during pregnancy or childbirth is low.
 The risk is about 6% if you have detectable levels of the virus in your blood, that is, if you have a PCR test that shows the presence of the virus in your blood.
 (Dore GJ, Kaldor JM, McCaughan W. - 1997)